markwoitaszek/swiss-army-knife-card/.github/BRANCH_STRATEGY.md

 ### Phase Branches

+- No branch protection (solo development)
+- Allow direct pushes for rapid iteration
+- Use pull requests for feature integration

+### Master Branch

-- Require pull request reviews (2 reviewers)
+- Require pull request reviews (0 reviewers - solo development)
-- Require status checks to pass
+- Require status checks to pass (when CI is configured)
 - Require branches to be up to date
 - Allow force pushes (for rebasing)

-### Master Branch

-- Require pull request reviews (2 reviewers)
-- Require status checks to pass
-- Require branches to be up to date
-- Require conversation resolution
 - Restrict pushes to matching branches

 ## Naming Conventions